amitlan/website/_posts/2020-06-29-pg-relation-files.md

 00004000
 ```

-It should be no surprise that the contents of system catalog tables such as
+It should come as no surprise to you then that the contents of system catalog tables,
-`pg_trigger`, which stores the metadata about triggers, are stored in files,
+such as `pg_trigger` which stores the metadata about triggers, are stored in files.
-like any other relation:

 ```
 create function print_new () returns trigger as $$